frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

    .. image:: captureArchive.jpg

 #.
 You see that you are in tab "Test" (number 1 of picture below).
 Press Refresh (number 2).
-You see two test scripts now, one about "sutGet" and one about "sutArchive" (number 3).
+You see two test reports now, one about "sutGet" and one about "sutArchive" (number 3).

    .. image:: afterCapture.jpg